Wager's Action

-Wager's Action was a naval confrontation on 8 June 1708 N.S.
-(28 May O.S.), between a British squadron under Charles Wager and the Spanish treasure fleet, as part of the War of the Spanish Succession.
-The battle ended in a British victory over the Spanish fleet.
+Wager's Action was fought on 8 June 1708 between a Royal Navy squadron under Charles Wager and a Franco-Spanish convoy under José de Santillán and Jean-Baptiste du Casse as part of the War of the Spanish Succession.
+It ended in a British victory, with the Spanish losing two treasure galleons and suffering heavy casualties.

 Background

 In the spring of 1708 Charles Wager was on an expedition in the Caribbean with a squadron of four ships: